WalquerX/substrate-node-cli/README.md

 Making the CLI recieve decimal numbers and text is the main part of the work developed until now.

-I would like the Instructors to check encodind and decoding part in specific.
+I would like the Instructors to check encoding and decoding part in specific.

 I think that this CLI is simple enough to make visible the important parts of the interaction between user client and the RPC node.
 So, with some improvement can be used as pedagogical tool.